-“You were certainty not kidding when you said you were hungry.”
+“You were certainly not kidding when you said you were hungry.”
 Rachael said later that night, the two still had energy and didn’t wish to return to the hotel just yet.
 “I still can’t believe you had three bowls.
 Where in the world does it even all go?”

 Taryn paused in her drink to look at her friend.
 “My stomach?”